 You should also create the file "99-prevent-leak" in the folder "/etc/hotplug.d/iface/" with the following content:

 #!/bin/sh if [ "$ACTION" = ifup ] && (ip a s tun0 up) && (iptables -C forwarding_rule -j REJECT); then iptables -D forwarding_rule -j REJECT fi if [ "$ACTION" = ifdown ] && (! ip a s tun0 up) && (! iptables -C forwarding_rule -j REJECT); then iptables -I forwarding_rule -j REJECT fi

-In some cases, OpenVPN hangs with a log message like “couldn't resolve host …”.
-In this case, the tunnel stays, but the connection is lost.
-You should reconnect it manually with the following script /etc/openvpn/reconnect.sh, which is added to /etc/rc.local as:
+In some cases, OpenVPN crashes with a log message like “couldn't resolve host…” In this case, the tunnel remains, but the connection is lost.
+To reconnect to it manually, first add the following script to “/etc/rc.local:”

 "reconnect.sh" should also contain this script:

 #!/bin/sh n=10 while sleep 50; do t=$(ping -c $n 18.104.22.168 | grep -o -E '[0-9]+ packets r' | grep -o -E '[0-9]+') if [ "$t" -eq 0 ]; then /etc/init.d/openvpn restart fi done

 When you have finished following these instructions, you should be connected using the configured connection.
 To check if you were successful, visit NordVPN’s homepage — the status at the top of the page should say “Protected.”